Psalms For Life

 and the music of the lyre.

-4 Because what you’ve done
+4 Because the things you’ve done

-has made me glad, YHWH
+have made me glad, YHWH

 I sing for joy